-For any partition management work there are many free third-party tools available, but Windows includes a pretty good Disk Management Tool which should suffice you for most of your disk management work like partitioning, formatting, merging, etc. Similar to Windows 7, the Windows 8 built-in Disk Management Tool also allows you to re-size the disk, create a partition, etc, if you have enough free space on your system drive.
+For any partition management work, there are many free third-party tools available, but Windows includes a pretty good Disk Management Tool that should suffice you for most of your disk management work like partitioning, formatting, merging, etc. The Windows 11 and Windows 10 built-in Disk Management Tool also allows you to re-size the disk, create a partition, etc., if you have enough free space on your system drive.

 Before you start, I recommended you back up your data to a safe place.
-Next, you need to access Computer Management tool first.
-So, press Win+X simultaneously to bring up the Power Tasks Menu and from the options displayed choose Computer Management’.
+You might want to also read up on the difference between Partition, Volume and Logical Drive.
+Next, you need to access the Computer Management tool first.
+So, press Win+X simultaneously to bring up the Power Tasks Menu and from the options displayed choose Computer Management.

 Once you have clicked it open all the disks with their volume will be displayed in the small window.